caseydailey/Bangazon_cli/issue_template.md

 #### Context
 ***
    * What should this feature do?
 Or what issue are we addressing?
-   * What unittests are associated with this feature?
    * When/where should this feature appear?
    * OR where is the issue located?